-- 8.7.1 The western boundary of Ham and Petersham's Designated Area is the River Thames.
+- 8.6.1 The western boundary of Ham and Petersham's Designated Area is the River Thames.
 The low lying towpath frequently floods when high tide moves upstream.
 When there is a storm surge or significant river flooding the floodplain is extensive.
-The risk of river and tidal flooding can be expected to increase as a result of climate change with most of the Thames floodplain lying within Ham Lands. - 8.7.2 For the tidal Thames, the Thames Estuary 2100 (TE2100) Plan proposes future management of the Thames tidal flood defences to manage tidal flood risk.
-For fluvial flooding on the Thames upstream of Teddington Lock, the River Thames Scheme is proposed which may include new weirs across Teddington Ait. - 8.7.3 LBRuT's Development Management Plan PPolicy SD-6 LP 21 in the Richmond Local Plan is a good general policy covering flood risk.
+The risk of river and tidal flooding can be expected to increase as a result of climate change with most of the Thames floodplain lying within Ham Lands. - 8.6.2 For the tidal Thames, the Thames Estuary 2100 (TE2100) Plan proposes future management of the Thames tidal flood defences to manage tidal flood risk.
+For fluvial flooding on the Thames upstream of Teddington Lock, the River Thames Scheme is proposed which may include new weirs across Teddington Ait. - 8.6.3 Policy LP 21 in the Richmond Local Plan is a good general policy covering flood risk.
 Residential development will not be permitted in the 1% flood extent (flood zone 3).
 No sites have been identified by LBRuT or this Plan that lie within this flood zone.